ZJU-FAST-Lab/LF-3PM/README.md

 # LF-3PM    :construction: **_To be released_**
 a LiDAR-based Framework for Perception-aware Planning with Perturbation-induced Metric

+[🎉] Our work is accepted by IROS2024.
+We are grateful for the constructive feedback from the reviewers.
+We are currently revising the final version of the paper according to the suggestions and refactoring the source code to make it clearer and more readable.
+The code will be released no later than the start of the IROS conference.
 <!-- # LiDAR-based Perception Aware Planning -->
 <div align="center">
   <img src="md_floder/preview.png" width = 80% height = 80% />